 Installation Without the Base

 I was so pleasantly surprised to see that this seat offers European belt routing for an installation without the base.
-I use the word “surprised” because not only because I was not expecting it but because this Euro belt routing is not indicated anywhere on the seat’s labels.
+I use the word “surprised” not only because I was not expecting it but also because this Euro belt routing is not indicated anywhere on the seat’s labels.
 It is mentioned in the manual as an alternate method.
 Since this installation improves the stability of the seat, I would love to see it promoted more.

 In addition, it took me a moment to figure out where the belt was supposed to go for the European routing.
 There is a hook on the back of the seat which looks like it might be the belt path, but it is not.
 The belt needs to go below the hook at the back.
 I noticed a tendency for the belt to slip downwards on the buckle side, as there is no belt guide holding it in place.